heyflavio/viper-template/README.md

 #viper-template

 ## How to add in Xcode
-Add the folder `Viper` to `/Users/yourUser/Library/Developer/Xcode/Templates/File\ Templates`
+Add the folder `Viper` to `/Users/yourUser/Library/Developer/Xcode/Templates/`